 - Wash and pick over blueberries.
 Remove whole spices from the vinegar and discard.
 Stir blueberries and the white and brown sugars in to the vinegar.
 Return pot to stove and bring to a boil over medium-high heat.
 Avoid stirring to aggressively to avoid crushing the blueberries.
 Once it comes to a boil, allow to boil undisturbed for about 5 minutes until thickened (you can swirl the pan a bit if you like to mix, but avoid stirring).
 Remove from the heat and let cool slightly.

 - Using a slotted spoon (to allow the juice to drain off), spoon blueberries in to a jar.
 You should have brought a bit of liquid with each spoonful, but if not, you can add a bit of the left-over juice to the jar.
 Cover and refrigerate for 24 hours before using.
-Will keep refrigerated for a couple of weeks or you can can using standing canning practices.
+Will keep refrigerated for a couple of weeks or you can preserve using standing canning practices.

 Great tasting!
 Will tell you I had to cheat and use some of our wild frozen berries.
 Worked out fine.